Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Relation of coherent structures to the inverse cascade process

-As a first observation, coherent structures visually detected in the vorticity field $\omega$ in figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (b) are mostly energy containing, as inferred from the spatial distribution from the absolute velocity $\left| u \right|$ in figure \ref{fig:various_physical_quantities_run2_3} (a), with most of the energy located in the vicinity of the vortex core.
-For the vortex pair in figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (b), the energy increases towards their intersecting line.
+Coherent features of the vorticity field $\omega$ (shown in figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (b)) contain most of its kinetic energy, as inferred from the spatial distribution from the absolute velocity $\left| \boldsymbol{u} \right|$ in figure \ref{fig:various_physical_quantities_run2_4} (a), with the largest fraction located in the vicinity of the vortex core.
+For the vortex pair in figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (b), the energy increases towards their separatrix where the maximum value is reached.

-Furthermore, forward and backward time FTLE fields, $\Lambda_{t_0}^{t_0+T_{eddy}}$ and $\Lambda_{t_0}^{t_0-T_{eddy}}$, are illustrated in figure \ref{fig:various_physical_quantities_run2_3} (c) and (d), respectively, where high FTLE values are potential candidates for LCSs.
-The forward field has more \textit{wiggly} structures compared to the backward field.
-This may be partly caused due to the difference between the Lagrangian scheme used for the forward time and the semi-Lagrangian approach employed for the backward time (see appendix \ref{appendix1_2}).
-There is a high visual correlation between ridges in both FTLE fields with the boundaries of vortices observed in the vorticity field.
-This justifies the choice of sampling the vorticity distribution with the forward and backward FTLE according to equation (\ref{eq:vorticity_threshold_decomposition}).
+The f-FTLE and b-FTLE fields, $\Lambda_{t_0}^{t_0+T_{eddy}}$ and $\Lambda_{t_0}^{t_0-T_{eddy}}$, are illustrated in figure \ref{fig:various_physical_quantities_run2_4} (c) and (d), respectively, where high FTLE values are potential candidates for LCSs.
+The LCS method considered here detects coherent vortices by the characteristic patterns of two-particle dispersion dynamics perpendicular to the identified material lines that are shown in the figure.
+From this perspective, the approach senses the imprint of a coherent structure on the surrounding flow rather than detecting specific differential (OW) or amplitude markers (VM) associated with coherence.
+LCS can thus be regarded as complementary to the two other methods considered here.
+The LCS based on the f-FTLE field displays more pronounced small-scale fluctuations perpendicular to the respective material line as compared to the b-FTLE field.
+This reflects the different repelling and attracting dynamics expected along forward- and backward-in-time LCSs, while the difference between the Lagrangian scheme used for the f-FTLE and the semi-Lagrangian approach employed for the b-FTLE (see appendix \ref{appendix1_2}) can play a role here as well.
+There is a strong visual correlation between ridges in both FTLE fields with the boundaries of vortices observed in the vorticity field.
+This corroborates the above choice of sampling the vorticity distribution with the f-FTLE and b-FTLE according to equations \eqref{eq:decomposition_coherent} and \eqref{eq:decomposition_residual}.

-It is interesting to note, that the energy rate $dE/dt$ in figure \ref{fig:various_physical_quantities_run2_3} (b) has no clear local signatures correlated with the structural shape of coherent vortices.
-On the contrary, the spatial distribution of the scale-to-scale energy flux $\overline{Z}$ possesses significant quadrupolar or \textit{pinwheel} structures in coherent regions, as shown in figure \ref{fig:various_physical_quantities_run2_3} (e), which has been observed in \cite{XiaoWanChenEyink2009,LiaoOuellette2013} as well.
-Thus, coherent regions exhibit high local contributions to the scale flux, but do not necessarily have significant contributions to the spatially averaged net inverse flux $\langle \overline{Z} \rangle$, which will be further elaborated in section \ref{section5_2}.